-‘Patients think we are god’: As medicos strike, a doctor and a patient in Delhi tell their stories
+‘Patients think we are god’: As medicos strike, a doctor and a patient in Delhi share their stories

 The patient

-Rina Devi, 35, looked unperturbed when the doctors turned her and her ailing son away from the paediatric outpatient clinic because of the protest at AIIMS.
+Rina Devi, 35, looked unperturbed when the doctors turned her and her ailing 17-year-old son away from the paediatric outpatient clinic because of the protest at AIIMS.
 “They told us to wait for four more days,” she said.
 “They were supposed to prepare a report today but they did not do it.
 We are used to waiting.
 But we need the doctors.”

 Devi had come Delhi by train from Gaya city in Bihar on May 16 to follow up with doctors after her son had been diagnosed with renal artery stenosis in 2014.
 This condition obstructs the flow of blood to the kidneys.
 Since the diagnosis, Devi and her son have made frequent trips to Delhi because they could not afford the medical expenses at private hospitals in Patna, the capital of Bihar.